Do you live or work in a cramped environment? You can change that. Here are five tips to unclutter and enjoy your personal space.

 - Papers and things chaotically stacked on shelves

 - Similar items in different places – a waste of money!

 It took a few weeks for me to separate and donate my husband’s possessions.
 That’s understandable.
 When we expire, there’s a lot of items to handle.
 Going through all of his things made me think about what my daughter would have to process when I leave this earth, and I don’t want the same burden on her.

 As I began packing items that no longer serve me, I started to see what I own in a new light.
 No longer would I save clothing or jewelry for a special occasion.
 I now wear and enjoy everything I have on a regular basis.
 When my time on earth is done, I will have worn and touched all that I own.

 Go from room to room in your home, or start with one room such as your home office.
 What do you need, and what serves no purpose?
 Try not to wait for a catastrophic event to do this.
 The task seems daunting at first, but believe me, you’ll be happy when it’s done.
 What you end up with is:

 - Enjoyment of all your meaningful possessions

-2. Identify what you no longer need.
+- Identify what you no longer need.
+That’s how we organize in the gift basket world.
 Whether it’s paper, clothing, or figurines, let it go if it serves no purpose.

-5. Transport the items you are purging once a week, or call a donation center for pickup (I did this to donate my husband’s clothing).
+- Transport the items you are discarding as often as possible, or call a donation center for pickup (I did this to donate my husband’s clothing).
 You don’t want this stuff hanging around for a long period of time.